Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 One option that many people will choose involves utilizing oil to make pie crusts.
 You can make pie crusts using oil instead of butter, and there’s a good chance that things will turn out excellently.

 In some ways, using oil instead of butter is going to be easier.
-Oil is a type of fat that you need to be able to make a pie crust, but this fat is already melted.
+Oil is a type of fat that you need to be able to make a crust, but this fat is already melted.

 You can incorporate the oil into the flour more easily than you would when using butter.
-It’ll still be possible to create a pie crust that is flaky and rich, too.
+It’ll still be possible to create a crust that is flaky and rich, too.

 The Best Type of Oil to Use

 You’ll easily be able to get vegetable oil or canola oil the next time you go to the grocery store.
-If you just want to make a standard pie crust, then using one of these types of oil will be the best bet.
+If you just want to make a standard pie crust, using one of these types of oil will be the best bet.

-If you want to bake a pie crust using olive oil, then be sure to avoid baking the pie at temperatures greater than 375 degrees Fahrenheit.
+If you want to bake a pie crust using olive oil, be sure to avoid baking the pie at temperatures greater than 375 degrees Fahrenheit.
 You don’t want the olive oil to reach its smoke point.